AlexanderFabisch/slither/README.md

     sudo apt-get install python-pyqt5 python-pyqt5.qtsvg python-pyqt5.qtwebkit
     # install slither from main directory:
     python setup.py install
+    # or with pip:
+    pip install -e .

 Now you can start slither from the command line: